Spanish Doctorate

 These areas include two three-hour written examinations (in Spanish), followed by the oral defense of the Dissertation Proposal.

-Written examinations for areas B and C are based on reading lists agreed upon in advanced by the student and the Advisory Committee.
-The examinations will be given twice a year, to be scheduled the second full week of classes in the Spring and Fall semesters.
+Written examinations for areas B and C are based on reading lists agreed upon in advance by the student and the Advisory Committee.
+The examinations will be given twice a year, to be scheduled for the second full week of classes in the Spring and Fall semesters.
 The dates for these exams will be announced at least four weeks before they are to take place.
-The Graduate Academic Advisor and Director of Graduate Studies will ensure that the exam adheres to any individual accommodations communicated through the AAC.
+The Graduate Program Coordinator and Director of Graduate Studies will ensure that the exam adheres to any individual accommodations communicated through the University Academic Support Centers, former AAAC, https://academicsupport.ku.edu/.

 Students who do not pass Areas B and/or C will be able to retake either one or both during the semester immediately following the first attempt.
 A student may not take any part of the comprehensive written examination for areas B or C more than three times.

 Examination questions will be written for the student by at least two Advisory Committee members, who may solicit input from other faculty members with expertise in a specific area.
-The student’s advisor will provice the graduate committee with the questions for the exam during the first week of the semester.
+The student’s advisor will provide the Graduate Studies Committee with the questions for the exam during the first week of the semester.
 All members of the Advisory Committee will proof-read and approve the questions.
 Once the written exam is completed, the Advisory Committee will have sole responsibility for its assessment.
-The chair of the Advisory Committee must communicate in writing the results of each examination process to the director of Graduate Studies, who will in turn communicate in writing with the student; these letters constitute a record of the written examination process and are placed in the student’s academic file as evidence of progress toward the degree.
+The chair of the Advisory Committee must communicate in writing the results of each examination process to the Director of Graduate Studies, who will in turn communicate in writing with the student; these letters constitute a record of the written examination process and are placed in the student’s academic file as evidence of progress toward the degree.

 Although students retain their legal right to petition for any reason, failure to make sufficient progress on a paper in the months prior to a scheduled exam does not in itself qualify as an “unusual circumstance.”
 A petition should explain the justification for postponement in detail and be accompanied by appropriate documentation, including a letter of endorsement from the Chair of the student’s examination committee.
-Since unusual circumstances can arise quite suddenly, the Graduate Committee cannot set a firm deadline for petitions.
-A student should act expeditiously, however, if considering such a request, in order to allow sufficient time for the Advisor and the Committee to consider it.
-If a student has petitioned to postpone the examination once and is unprepared to take it the following semester, it is recommended that he or she take a leave of absence from the Ph.D. program.
+Since unusual circumstances can arise quite suddenly, the Graduate Studies Committee cannot set a firm deadline for petitions.
+A student should act expeditiously, however, if considering such a request, to allow sufficient time for the Advisor and the Committee to consider it.
+If a student has petitioned to postpone the examination once and is unprepared to take it the following semester, it is recommended that they take a leave of absence from the PhD program.

 Oral Defense of the Dissertation Prospectus